wp-plugins/game-locations/readme.txt

 == Upgrade Notice ==

-The current version of Game Locations has been tested on WP 3.8 with the Twentyeleven theme.
+The current version of Game Locations has been tested on WP 3.9 with the Twentyeleven theme.
 If you use older version of WordPress, good luck!
 If you are using a newer version, please let me know how the plugin works, especially if you encounter problems.

-Upgrading to this version of Game Locations should not impact any existing locations, however move any customizations made to the plugin stylesheet, because IT WILL BE OVERWRITTEN.
+Upgrading to this version of Game Locations should not impact any existing locations, however move any customizations made to the plugin stylesheet - css/mstw-gl-styles.css - because IT WILL BE OVERWRITTEN.
 (Always backup your WP database before you upgrade, just in case. :)

 == Changelog ==